You might think that signing up for the SAT is a simple matter. Just choose from a bunch of SAT test dates, book a spot, and take the test.

 A Guide to Finding Your Best SAT Test Date

 The above are just a bunch of dates.
-They’re important, but really this post is all about you, when your best date is.
-I’ve organized this in a bunch of FAQs about SAT test dates.
-Hopefully, I’ve got you covered.
-But if not, you know the drill: leave a comment below and we’ll get back to you.
+They’re important, but really this post is all about you and when your best date is.
+Here, we have a bunch of FAQs about SAT test dates.
+But if for some reason we still don’t have you covered, you know the drill: leave a comment below and we’ll get back to you!

 How should I choose my SAT test date?